compwron/front-end/notes.md

 * This is for changing the user’s displayName/email/password on firebase auth; which we will have to do if the user changes their displayName in the app

+** individual campaign timestamps **

+fixed the campaigns service to use firestore timestamps correctly; need to do the same for indivdual campaigns

 **loginService bugs**

+THIS IS MOSTLY RESOLVED
+	still want loginService.pridepocketUser working on the wepay.service; check the constructor for a note on this

 When I log in with a user, it saves that user’s login, so that the next time the user comes to the site,
 	firebase retrieves their info; that info is not stored in this.pridepocketUser on the loginService, so the nav.html errors when it tries to display loginService.pridepocketUser.email